 Winter opening hours: Weekdays 1:00 PM – 3:00 PM, Saturdays 12:00 PM – 2:00 PM

-Myken is an archipelago far out at sea in the municipality of Rødøy, located in the northern part of the Helgeland coast.
-The archipelago is situated north of Træna and west of the island Rødøy.
-You can travel to Myken by express boat or private boat.
-Please note that the boat does not run frequently, so you should plan to stay overnight.
+Myken is a group of islands far out at sea in Rødøy municipality, on the northern part of the Helgeland coast.
+The islands lie north of Træna and west of Rødøy island.
+You can travel to Myken by express boat or by private boat.